 With inserts by Eliza Trefas (ET).

-"'Love' explores practices for embodying love – hypersensitivity, ecstatic affects, overwhelming feelings, subtle affective connections with things around… The sensitized love bodies are inserted in "inappropriate" contexts – from art spaces to supermarkets and anything in between.
+""Love" explores practices for embodying love – hypersensitivity, ecstatic affects, overwhelming feelings, subtle affective connections with things around… The sensitized love bodies are inserted in "inappropriate" contexts – from art spaces to supermarkets and anything in between.
 The audience mingles with people who are unaware of the performance.
 Meetings are produced between two types of audiences, attentions, situations, performers, two degrees of performing and experiencing.
 Because affects are contagious, the atmosphere can get love charged.
 Temporary zones of possibility might open.
 Artworks are usually visual, sound or conceptual.
 Love is affect based."
 Florin Flueras, Love, 2021.

 I wonder if people see that I'm changed.
 Maybe from outside, it just looks like I'm walking slowly, and I'm in a strange state.
 But I'm carried away by this affect.
 I'm walking without aim in this small parking lot.
 I'm quite close to that sensation in my dreams when I'm lifted by a strange and very familiar force and start to float.
 I see differently.
 There is beauty around, except for the big bushes here, they are very dark, I feel their darkness.
 It acts on my skin.
 I'm turning around to let my body catch more.
 Darkness is everywhere now.
 Beautiful darkness.
 The shadows of things are more present than usual.
-The trees around this parking lot are constructed mainly from their shadows.
+The trees around this parking lot are shaped mainly by their shadows.
 My shadows send shivers on my spine and the entire body.
 My body moves slowly to capture these dark affects.
 I see why Don Juan said to Castaneda that shadows are much more than what they seem.
 I'm connected with my shadow for the first time in my life.
 Sometimes, depending on my distance from the lighting poles, it disappears and I pick another one.

 Some spiritual traditions talk about a fear & control vs love dynamic, we always have the choice between the two sides and everything is decided by that.
 It might be a simplistic view, but it is surprisingly actual now, when our lives and politics are so much fear & control based.
 Although "fear" is somehow twisted to mean "love".
 The twist is possible because "love" is exhausted and perverted, it can mean anything, from sex to empty corporate "care" slogans.
 What is disappearing from "love" is the actual body experience of it.
 From everyday actions, to contemporary dance and performance, the default perspective is of a body as instrument, as tool.
-We control and put our bodies to work, to do things, to create images, to express ideas, we discipline, control and choreograph them.
+We control and put our bodies to work, to do things, to create images, to express ideas, we discipline and choreograph them.
 Love reverses these deep cultural tendencies and goes the other way, from body to mind.
 From body as matter, image and representation to body as affect, as "love body".

 I stopped in the middle of washing the dishes.
 Suddenly the water felt a bit strange, like something alien coming here.
 And my body started to affectively communicate with it and a bit with the dishes too, and with the leaves in the glass here.
-My gestures deviated from dish-washing movements.
+My gestures deviate from dish-washing movements.
 My body adjusts its posture to better interact with the water.
 It came to my mind that it comes from Argeș river, which springs in the Carpatian mountains.
 Reason kicks in, and I feel guilty about wasting water.
-I turned it off.
+I stop it.
 I became aware of the heavy rain outside.
 My body turns around and slowly goes towards the window.
 The rain brings the watery affect and something extra from the sky.
 It slowly moves my body.
 I became watery, fluid.
 "The water spirit", not long ago this would have sounded funny or silly, but here I am.
 I start to be a bit concerned about where this love practice takes me.
-Anyway, with this writing and worrying my water affect diminishes in my body and my reason starts to take hold again, and I go to clean the dishes.
+Anyway, with this writing and worrying my water affect diminishes in my body and my reason starts to take hold again.
+I go to clean the dishes.

 "I don't see product by product as I usually do, but I integrate this place as a whole.
 It looks different.
 It makes sense.
 It feels so good to be in a shop without having to be busy with the products, with all the reading of prices and ingredients, without seeing anyone, walking in a way as to purposely avoid people and make space for them to pass.
 I don't create this space anymore.
 I am standing at the intersection between four corridors, where usually many people walk by at all times.
 Now they have to pass very close to me, we have a one-second body meeting.
 I cannot change my spot, I feel a perfect harmony somehow standing in this very place at this very moment in the shop.
 I don't even want to buy what I wanted to buy anymore, I just like being here.
 I wonder what will move me.
 I like more and more that people have to pass so close to me.
 It can feel a little awkward and uncomfortable for them, but for me it became very normal.
 I feel drawn to observe how people are in their bodies, their ways of embodying themselves.
 It's so pleasant, I wonder if I am ever perceived with a similar attention.
 I am still feeling the perfect harmony.
 A very innocent and casual love affect is like an aura around me.
 Now I am starting to feel a little weird because the employees passed me a lot of times, they might be noticing something is going on with me, but I am still not moved from here.
 I feel the aura of affect extending further in the shop.
 I feel that I am entering people's bodies through this affect, and people's bodies affect me back.
 I don't know how many people and how much love there could be in the shop right now.
 The amplification of love moves me away.
 I don't know where I am taken.
 Would I be carried around to a specific place, person, shelf, sign, product?
 I am wondering what it will be that I will get attracted to.
 Suddenly the shop and the products gained something almost divine.
 What a landscape.
 I look at products and shelves as if I see art.
 And I somehow do.
 My new day-to-day exhibition.
 I am a visitor, I don't feel like a customer anymore.
 Products are all equal and they lost meaning, they are just wonder objects, artworks to be looked at, felt, experienced.
 My basket is still empty after 20 minutes.
 Imagine you'd be carrying a basket with you in an art gallery too.
 Will I finally buy what I came here to buy?
 I don't know, I don't really mind anymore."(ET)